syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Annotation.md

 # Annotation in .NET MAUI Chart

 [SfCartesianChart]() supports annotations that allow you to mark specific areas of interest in the chart area.
-You can add text, images, and custom views.
+It allows you to add text, images, and custom views.

 The following annotations are supported in [SfCartesianChart]():